 Riverside / Old Town (พระนคร)

 The Riverside and Old Town rooftop scene is smaller and quieter.
 No DJ sets, smaller bar footprints, and views that prioritize temples and the Chao Phraya River over the skyline.
-The tradeoff is that these venues book up faster precisely because supply is limited.
+The trade-off is that these venues book up faster precisely because supply is limited.
 If you’re planning an evening here, reserve in advance.

 Amorosa at Arun Residence